 My travel schedule is on the side of every web page[no, it's currently offline because Nokia has failed yo take care of Dopplr], and is generally updated within an hour of it changing.
 Every morning I tweet my daily plan, and it’ll always start “Mon plan”, “Tue plan” etc. If the plan changes I’ll tweet an update, usually within minutes of the change.
 If I’m having a particularly busy or frustrating day I’ll certainly tweet about that too.

 - Business is done in business hours.
 Do you know what the word “weekend” means?
 In a global 24-hour world, we must all choose to take control of our own time.

 My Twitter habits

-Twitter is often the fastest way of contacting me.
-Twitter is nearly always running in the background.
+Twitter is often a fast way of contacting me.
+Twitter is nearly always running in the background when I’m awake.
 But things can be missed in my high-volume stream, and Twitter itself can be unreliable.

 If you talk to me directly I will probably respond, though of course my response will be delayed if I have to concentrate on something else.
 Please look at my daily plan tweet and any others that might indicate what sort of day I’m having, and pick your timing accordingly.

 If you talk about me indirectly — that is, you mention me but your comment isn’t specifically directed to me — then I probably won’t respond.
 I get far more tweets than I can respond to.
 It’s nothing personal.
 Well, except for you.

 I tend not to scroll back to look at tweets that happened overnight or after I’ve taken a break.
 The river flows on.
 If I haven’t responded within a couple of hours then it’s safe to assume I didn’t see that tweet.

 Similarly, if one of my tweets is more than a few hours old, then unless it’s clearly related to something of ongoing professional or personal interest than I’m probably not interested any more.